 The Carbon Capital Fund is an innovative way for businesses and individuals to help reforest our National Forests and sequester carbon dioxide.

-Our signature Ski Conservation Fund (SCF) and Forest Stewardship Fund (FSF) programs provide funding for action-oriented on-the-ground restoration projects or citizen-based monitoring projects that improve forest health and outdoor experiences on National Forests and Grasslands.
+Our signature Ski Conservation Fund (SCF) and Forest Stewardship Fund (FSF) programs provide funding for action-oriented on-the-ground restoration projects that improve forest health and outdoor experiences on National Forests and Grasslands.
 Funds come from guest contributions at ski areas and lodges operating on or adjacent to National Forest System lands, and we add additional funding for the SCF program to increase our impact and get more done on the ground.

 Our partners support many of our programs as well as our mission.
 Use the legend below to identify which program they support: